MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## OnWidgetContextChanged

 In the current release, **OnWidgetContextChanged** is only called when the user changes the size of a pinned widget.
+You can choose to return a different JSON template to the widget host depending on what size is requested.
+You can also choose to include the template JSON for all supported widget sizes in a single template.
+If you send all sizes in a single template, you can use the **OnWidgetContextChanged** for telemetry purposes.

 ```cpp
 // WidgetProvider.cpp